 A Spanish-inspired recipe, this dish of brown rice and red beans is a great for busy weeknights, when you want something easy and hearty.
 The key is to have the rice cooked ahead of time, but even if you don’t, it’s still not a daunting task.
 Briny olives perk up the mellow flavor of brown rice and beans.
-Serve with steamed broccoli or cauliflower, and if you’d like, some pan-grilled polenta slices like you see in the photo.
-In either case, serve a simple green salad on the side and finish with sliced seedless oranges.
+Serve a simple green salad or a platter of tomatoes and pineapple, or sliced seedless oranges.
 Delicious with garlic-sautéed greens.
 Recipe adapted from Plant Power by Nava Atlas; photos by Hannah Kaminsky. more→

 Take a trip to Spain without the expensive airfare.
 Enjoy a generous portion of this vegetable and chickpea paella whenever you’re feeling wanderlust for España.
 This Spanish-inspired paella is the best of two worlds: Spanish and healthy cuisines.
 The onion, garlic, lemon, paprika and bell pepper pack tons of Mediterranean flavor into this dish.
 On the other hand, you avoid the excessive oil and seafood the original dish is known for.
 Recipe and photo from Cooking CROWS: Healthy Cooking with Corn Rice, Oats, and Wheat by Sara Binde.
 Reprinted by permission. more→